nidus-lab/FNHC-Orthanc-Demo/docs/hipaa/future-work.md

 ## Process and Compliance
 - Formalize incident response, change management, access reviews
 - Business Associate Agreements for any vendor with PHI access

+## Rollback Process
+- Ability to automatically rollback on bad config